Thurton/Assessment-3/README.txt

 background by grant

-enemy sprites by Xavier4321 (http://opengameart.org/content/parts2-art-space-ships), recoloured by grant
+enemy sprites by Xavier4321 (http://opengameart.org/content/parts2-art-space-ships), recoloured by grant, fixed by ryan

 boss sprite by ryan